SzaboGergely0419/Symmetry-Tracker/README.md

 # PPCU IFOM YeastTracker

-This aim of this library is to provide ML-based cell tracking solutions for yeast cells, using a novel time-symmetric tracking approach.
+The aim of this library is to provide ML-based cell tracking solutions for yeast cells, using a novel time-symmetric tracking approach.
 It is based on a collaborative research project between [PPCU](https://itk.ppke.hu/en) and [IFOM](https://www.ifom.eu/en/).

 Paper publication is still in progress, for the preprint version please check out: https://arxiv.org/abs/2308.03887